iratxe-zunzunegui/TFM_drug_repurposing_validation_LLMs/docs/dataset_description.md

 # Dataset Description

-This dataset supports the final master's thesis _"Artificial Intelligence to validate Drug Repurposing Hypotheses"_.
+This dataset supports the final master's thesis _"Exploring the Use of Large Language Models in Drug Repurposing Validation"_.

 ## Overview